South Korean opposition leader is stabbed in the neck. Police say attacker approached for autograph

 Other officers confirmed to The Associated Press that police are expected to request that the suspect be formally arrested for alleged attempted murder because he told investigators he intended to kill Lee.

 Lee’s Democratic Party called the incident “a terrorist attack on Lee and a serious threat to democracy.”
-It called on police to make a through, swift investigation.
+It called on police to make a thorough, swift investigation.

 At the Seoul National University Hospital, party spokesperson Kwon Chil-seung told reporters that Lee’s jugular vein was damaged and that he had a medical procedure called revascularization.
 Kwon cited the hospital, whose public affairs office refused to disclose Lee’s status, citing privacy rules.